IOS 14

-iOS 14 is the fourteenth major release of the iOS mobile operating system developed by Apple Inc. for their iPhone and iPod Touch lines.
+iOS 14 is the fourteenth major release of the iOS mobile operating system developed by Apple for the iPhone and iPod touch lines.
 Announced at the company's Worldwide Developers Conference on June 22, 2020, as the successor to iOS 13, it was released to the public on September 16, 2020.
 It was succeeded by iOS 15 on September 20, 2021.

 System features

 App Clips

 App Clips are a new feature expanding on the functionality of the App Store.
 Intended as a dynamic feature rather than a permanently installed app, App Clips are extremely pared-back with very few OS permissions.
 At the time of the announcement, only the use of Apple Pay and Sign in with Apple were shown.

 App Clips may be discovered in person via NFC tags (iPhone 7 or newer) or QR codes with App Clips branding.
 They may also be shared via Messages, or placed on websites or Maps.